 Social support: The following are common living situations

-- Board and Care (B&C): Similar services like Assisted living facilities, but usually in a home setting.
-A common scenario is 3-5 residents living in a house, cared for by 1-2 caregivers.
+Board and Care (B&C): Similar services like assisted living facilities, but usually in a home setting.
+A common scenario is 4-6 residents living in a house, cared for by 1-2 caregivers.

-- Skilled nursing facility (SNF): These facilities provide skilled nursing needs, such as rehabilitation (PT/OT), IV antibiotics, wound care.
-Medicare will pay completely for the first 20 days and then 80% of the cost (~$144.50/day) for up to 80 days of a stay as long as there is a skilled need.
+Skilled nursing facility (SNF): These facilities provide skilled nursing needs, such as rehabilitation (PT/OT), IV antibiotics, wound care.
+Medicare will pay completely for the first 20 days and then 80% of the cost as there is a skilled need.
 If there is no longer a skilled need or the individual has reached “plateau” with therapy, the cost is usually out of pocket afterwards.
 The benefit period resets if there is a readmission for a different need or diagnosis after a 60-day break.